Nitroglycerin (medication): Other uses

 Tentative evidence indicates efficacy of nitroglycerin in the treatment of various tendinopathies, both in pain management and acceleration of soft tissue repair.

 Nitroglycerin is also used in the treatment of anal fissures, though usually at a much lower concentration than that used for angina treatment.

 Nitroglycerin has been used to decrease pain associated with dysmenorrhea.

 Nitroglycerin was once researched for the prevention and treatment of osteoporosis; however, the researcher Sophie Jamal was found to have falsified the findings, sparking one of the largest scientific misconduct cases in Canada.

+Nitroglycerin is also used to treat acute episodes of esophageal spasms, by increasing nitric oxide (NO) levels it acts as a smooth muscle relaxant which relaxes muscle cells and lowers pressure in the lower esophageal sphincter, reducing the intense, uncoordinated contractions in the esophagus and easing chest pain.
+It is often used to treat esophageal spasms associated with eosinophilic esophagitis and Gastroesophageal reflux disease (GERD), although it appears to be less effective at treating spasms in those with GERD.
+Nitroglycerin's effect at reducing lower esophageal pressure has also been found to be effective in helping to treat esophageal food impaction and foreign body obstructions in the esophagus.

 Tolerance

 After long-term use for chronic conditions, nitrate tolerance—tolerance to agents such as nitroglycerin—may develop in a patient, reducing its effectiveness.
 Tolerance is defined as the loss of symptomatic and hemodynamic effects of nitroglycerin or the need for higher doses of the drug to achieve the same effects, and was first described soon after the introduction of nitroglycerin in cardiovascular therapy.
 Studies have shown that nitrate tolerance is associated with vascular abnormalities which have the potential to worsen patients' prognosis.
 These include endothelial and autonomic dysfunction.

 The mechanisms of nitrate tolerance have been investigated over the last 30 years, and several hypotheses to explain tolerance have been offered, including: